ai4colonoscopy/.github/profile/README.md

 ![Untitled 001](https://github.com/user-attachments/assets/4ac24d1b-8725-473e-95e1-3ddcd08533a3)

 Hey there 👋 Ever wondered how we can make colonoscopies more effective?
 Well, buckle up, because we're diving into the exciting world of **intelligent colonoscopy**!
-A quick view of what we build for the research community:
+A quick overview of what we offer for the research community:

-- **Discussion Forum** ➡️ refer to our [Welcome Page](https://github.com/orgs/ai4colonoscopy/discussions/1)
+- **Discussion forum** ➡️ refer to our [welcome page](https://github.com/orgs/ai4colonoscopy/discussions/1)
   - Join our central hub where you can ask questions, showcase your work, share insights, and access valuable data resources.
 - **Must-reading List** ➡️ refer to our [awesome-intelligent-colonoscopy](https://github.com/ai4colonoscopy/awesome-intelligent-colonoscopy)
   - Explore our curated list of essential colonoscopy literature, complete with detailed reading notes to enhance your understanding.